Covariant cosmological quantum space-time, higher-spin and gravity in the IKKT matrix model: Wavefunctions, higher-spin modes and covariance

 We can now decompose the modes in $\cC$ into unitary representations of $SO(3,1) \subset SO(4,1) \subset SO(4,2)$, organized as higher-spin modes.
 To achieve that, recall that the following spin Casimir on $H^4_n$ was introduced in \cite{Sperling:2018xrm}:

 which commutes with $\Box_H$,

 This means that $\Box_H$ and $\cS^2$ can be simultaneously diagonalized, defining the spin $s$ modes $\cC^s$

-as shown in \cite{Sperling:2018xrm}.
+as shown\footnote{in an earlier version of this paper, a truncation at $s =n$ was claimed.
+This truncation only arises in the image of a coherent state quantization map \cite{Sperling:2018xrm}, but not in the full operator algebra $\End(\cH_n)$.} in \cite{Sperling:2018xrm}.
 Hence $\Box_H$ defines a Laplacian on the $\cC^s$, which are modules over the algebra $\cC^0$ of functions on $H^4$.
 Moreover, the connection $\nabla$ of \eqref{tilde-nabla} also respects $\cC^s$.
 On the other hand, we observe that $\cS^2$ also commutes with $\Box$ which characterizes $\cM^{3,1}_n$:

 because $\cS^2$ respects $SO(4,1)$.
-As a consequence, the decomposition \eqref{EndH-Cs-decomposition} also provides the decomposition of functions on $\cM^{3,1}_n$ into higher-spin modes, truncated at $n$.
+As a consequence, the decomposition \eqref{EndH-Cs-decomposition} also provides the decomposition of functions on $\cM^{3,1}_n$ into higher-spin modes.
 Although the space of functions is the same for $H^4_n$ and $\cM^{3,1}_n$, the different geometry is encoded in the Laplacian or d'Alembertian.
 Here $\Box_T$ defines a d'Alembertian on $\cM^{3,1}_n$ and encodes an effective metric with Minkowski signature, while $\Box_H$ defines a Laplacian on $H^4_n$ with Euclidean signature, as discussed in \cite{Sperling:2018xrm}.
 Both respect the same decomposition into higher spin modes $\cC^s$. \paragraph{Mode decomposition.} Next, we can decompose $\cC = \End(\cH_n)$ into $SO(4,2)$ irreps, which provides a decomposition into a direct sum or integral

 of unitary irreps $V^{\mso(4,2)}_\L$ of $\mso(4,2)$.
 Due to \eqref{quantization-map}, this decomposition is multiplicity-free and uniquely identified by their quadratic Casimir $C^2(\mso(4,2))$, as in the compact case.
 The $V^{\mso(4,2)}_\L$ can be further decomposed into a sum of $\mso(4,1)$ irreps as follows: